 That doesn’t mean you shouldn’t try to get good quality when recording.
 Large resolution images can still look better on small screens because of the information available, but again, it’s largely imperceptible to the average viewer.

-This doesn’t even take into consideration the fact that most cameras don’t have the 4K capability yet, and the toll that it takes both on recording and editing time is significant if you don’t have a powerful enough computer to manage it.
+This doesn’t even take into consideration the fact that many cameras don’t have the 4K capability yet, and the toll that it takes both on recording and editing time is significant if you don’t have a powerful enough computer to manage it.

 For the average vlogger, there may be only a handful of instances where you would want a camera setup that allows you to shoot in 4K:

-4K will likely be the standard eventually, but until we get there, worry less about the resolution of your video and more about the kind of story and experience you are delivering to your viewers.
+Worry less about the resolution of your video and more about the kind of story and experience you are delivering to your viewers.